Best Stud Finder Reviews

 To counteract that, Franklin Sensors created some very powerful sensors that are always active, allowing you to achieve a scanning depth of over 1 inch in tough conditions – much more than you would see on some other models.
 The entire scanner configuration here also allows you to detect multiple studs simultaneously if they are placed closer together, which is something that you just wouldn’t be able to do with most traditional stud finders.

 Bosch GMS120 Digital Multi-Scanner

-If you’re the type of person that works on a lot of construction projects that call for more than simply finding a wooden stud in a wall, then you have two options – purchase a lot of different tools or find one multipurpose detection tool.
+If you’re the type of person that works on a lot of construction projects that call for more than simply finding a wooden stud behind the wall, then you have two options – purchase a lot of different tools or find one multipurpose stud detection tool.
 If you want to keep your tool box light and avoid overbuying on equipment, then you’re absolutely going to love this amazing digital scanner from the experts at Bosch.

 Three Scanning Tools in One

 Like I said, this tool is actually three scanners in one, which means that you’re getting a huge amount of functionality in a single, multipurpose device.
 Each of the tool’s three modes focuses on scanning a solid surface and detecting different types of objects inside.